1.10†††† ENGINEER RELATIONS

-Reports covering their inspections are forwarded to the Office of Construction and then made available to the District Construction Engineer and project engineer.
+Reports covering their inspections are forwarded to the Office of Construction and Materials and then made available to the District Construction Engineer and project engineer.

 Relations with FHWA personnel should be conducted in a spirit of cooperation and courtesy, extending any assistance or facilities available.† The FHWA engineer should be informed of anticipated plan changes or extra work, as well as any other pertinent features of the project.

 Inquiries from other state or government agencies should be given prompt and courteous consideration.

 1.14†††† EMPLOYMENT OF CONSULTANTS FOR CONSTRUCTION ENGINEERING AND INSPECTION

 From time to time, various governing bodies hire consultant services.† Governing bodies could be cities, counties, or the state.